isomerpages/wsg-ssg-redirect/pages/privacy.md

 Where your use of the Website is concerned, you acknowledge and accept that certain functions, when activated or used by you, will operate to send or display information about yourself, including but not limited to, your Personal Data and/or Additional Personal Data to certain third parties, and you agree to the sharing of such information with these third parties.
 You acknowledge and agree that we shall not be held responsible or accountable for any loss, injury or damage sustained by you for sharing the aforesaid information arising out of your activation or use of such features on the Website.

-5. Anonymous Statistics
+**5. Anonymous Statistics**

-We may anonymise your non-personally identifiable Data, Additional Personal Data and/or Personal Data for the purposes of internal statistics ("Statistical Reports") to help us improve our Services.
+We may anonymise your non-personally identifiable Data, Additional Personal Data and/or Personal Data for the purposes of internal statistics ("**Statistical Reports**") to help us improve our Services.
 All information disclosed in the Statistical Reports shall only include non-personally identifiable data or anonymised data.
 We may in turn pass these Reports onto third parties.

-6. Marketing Communications
+**6. Marketing Communications**

-If you should consent, from time to time you may receive from us a variety of communications, including but not limited to newsletters, emails and text messages (the "Marketing Communications"), that will include service updates, product advertising and offers related to our Services which we believe you may be interested in.
+If you should consent, from time to time you may receive from us a variety of communications, including but not limited to newsletters, emails and text messages (the "**Marketing Communications**"), that will include service updates, product advertising and offers related to our Services which we believe you may be interested in.

 At any time, you may change your Marketing Communications preferences, either by: electing to opt out from the Marketing Communications sent to you by following the ‘unsubscribe’ link which can be found at the bottom of the emails; or